Safely Saving Gateway API Credentials

-Events Manager needs PayPal API credentials to communicate with PayPal to verify whether or not a booking has been paid for, specifically before deleting bookings automatically.
-This prevents accidental deletions of bookings which have been paid for, but for whatever reason were not marked as confirmed due to not receiving a valid IPN notification from PayPal.
+Events Manager gateways such as PayPal and Authorize.net need API credentials to communicate with their servers to verify whether or not a booking has been paid for, specifically before deleting bookings automatically.
+This allows to take payments, verify bookings and more.

 Recommended Solution – Get SSL!

 This may seem obvious, and we appreciate that not everyone can enable SSL on their hosting environment.
 However, if you can, we strongly suggest you consider doing this!
-Not only will your PayPal API keys be safely transferred between your browser and your site, but everything else will be too, such as your WordPress username and password!
+Not only will your credentials be safely transferred between your browser and your site, but everything else will be too, such as your WordPress username and password!

 You can force your whole admin area to use SSL simply by adding this line to your wp-config.php file: